calculix/cae/README.md

 The source code for the CalculiX solver is taken from the [free_form_fortran project](https://github.com/calculix/free_form_fortran) - this version has much better code folding and readability.

-In Windows to work with subroutines and to recompile CalculiX sources from CAE you'll need *cygwin*.
+In Windows to work with subroutines and to recompile CalculiX sources from CAE you'll need [cygwin](https://www.cygwin.com/).
 Install it to 'C:\\cygwin64' with:
 - gcc-g++ 7.3.0-3
 - gcc-fortran 7.3.0-3
 - make 4.2.1-2